sola-studio/.github/profile/README.md

 Ongoing frontend implementation support inside an existing team and codebase.
 Useful when frontend work needs to keep moving, but opening a full-time role is not the right next step.

-### Japan Bridge

-Japan-facing UX, messaging, structure, and review support for teams preparing or improving Japan-facing pages, flows, and conversion paths.

-Japan Bridge currently includes three routes:

-- **Japan Bridge UX & Messaging Design** — for teams preparing Japan-facing materials before design or production.
-- **Japan Bridge Review** — for teams with existing reviewable Japan-facing pages, messages, or flows.
-- **Japan Bridge Friction Series** — for teams focused on one existing Japan-facing conversion flow, covering the path from a rough estimate of possible missed opportunity to friction visibility, correction specification, and implementation where needed.

 ### Accessibility Review & Remediation Support